theNewDynamic/thenewdynamic.com/content/en/plans/proactive-management.md

   - Unlimited work requests*
   - Team Slack Access
   - A/B Testing
-  - SEO + Accessibility Audits
+  - Technical SEO + Accessibility Audits
 ---

 We tell you more here